Our Tribal Council

 To gather our young for the betterment of the tribe;

 To learn and preserve our history and our culture; and

 Young Cherokees are tribal members under the age of 35.

 Our First Chief envisioned our tribe having the only Cherokee Museum run by Cherokees in South Carolina; he also envisioned a traveling museum named “Basketful of Knowledge.”
 Victoria Yellow Rose Norris will work to combine this vision into reality, The PAIA Basketful of Knowledge Museum.
-Along with the help of other tribal members, specifically Barbara Raven Sanders, this museum will tell the Cherokee story in this state and beyond.
-Our present museum located in the tribal house contains much Cherokee history and artifacts, many old and recent crafts, regalia, tools and weapons, and photos of our ancestors.
+Along with the help of other tribal members, this museum will tell the Cherokee story in this state and beyond.
+Our present museum located in the White Sage Longhouse contains much Cherokee history and artifacts, many old and recent crafts, regalia, tools and weapons, and photos of our ancestors.
 We will build upon this foundation to include an exhibit of our Elders telling their stories; more information about our past and current craftspeople; our 100-year history as the PAIALECNSC; and including a tribute to our First Chief who worked incessantly to make us recognized by the State of South Carolina as a tribe.

 The P.A.I.A Lower Eastern Cherokee Nation of S.C. has a very unique craft store.
 We have Tribal Members who are Native Artists and they make original pieces for sale at our Pow Wow and our numerous kids' days.
 The majority of our crafts come from our members, and that enables us to reduce outside vendors to increase our inventory.
 We are extremely proud of our store as we continue to grow.
 I am Beckie Morning Sun Sharp who is the craft store manager; Kimberly Night Bird Lance is my assistant.